isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-fence-stain/index.md

 Use a wood cleaner, but don't use power or pressure washers - it'll harm the fences, such as raising the wood fibers making the rugged surface.
 Ensure to use a spray tip that's approved for the surface and stain at hand.

+Pros:
-Pros: - Can handle high stain volume output - Its design makes it easy-to-clean - Longer hose and hence easy to use - Allows fast fence staining - Handles different materials like a stain, urethane paint, and latex and paint lacquer
+- Can handle high stain volume output
+- Its design makes it easy-to-clean
+- Longer hose and hence easy to use
+- Allows fast fence staining
+- Handles different materials like a stain, urethane paint, and latex and paint lacquer

+Cons:
-Cons: - None
+- None

-> See Also: > Paint Roller for Smooth Finish

 ###  [4.
 HomeRight C800971 Finish-Max HVLP Sprayer Gun with Adjustable Settings](https://www.amazon.com/dp/B071X9FZ7R/?tag=p-policy-20)